Is it too late to start an SKE course?

 SKE is not just for candidates with non-subject specific degrees

-If you have trainees that you feel would benefit from a Subject Knowledge Enhancement course and they meet the eligibility criteria, they can apply here.
+If you feel that you would benefit from a Subject Knowledge Enhancement course and you meet the eligibility criteria, you can apply here.